-Velocity@Novena Square food places for all occasions
+Velocity@Novena Square food guide

 Conveniently located above Novena MRT Station, Velocity@Novena Square is home to loads of tasty food options.
 From tamagoyaki to comforting bowls of Korean noodles, there ought to be something for everyone at this convenient mall.
 To help you in your food hunt, here’s a list of Velocity@Novena Square food places to check out.

-2. Song Fa Bak Kut Teh
+1. Song Fa Bak Kut Teh

 A powerhouse in the local bak kut teh scene, Song Fa Bak Kut Teh has been pushing out comforting bowls of pork rib soup since 1969.
 The brand is more than half a decade old, and recently opened a new outlet at Velocity@Novena Square with several store-exclusive dishes.

 Lotus Root Chips with Seaweed ($3.20++) and King’s Garden Ale ($9++) are the two dishes that can only be found at the Velocity outlet.
 The latter is a tea-infused pale ale that’s brewed by a local brewery, The 1925 Brewing Co..
 I like how it packs in fresh floral notes, with a light crisp finish that goes surprisingly well with the hearty bak kut teh broth.

 Unit number: #01-56

 Opening hours: Mon-Thurs 11am to 9pm, Fri-Sat 11am to 9:30pm, Sun 10:30am to 9pm

 Tel: 6261 5283